 Posted on

 There should be hope remaining for all the rest of us so long as life is still ours.

-Hopefully this lovely painting will fly down to Port Aransas on January 20th to mingle with others for their annual whooping crane festival exhibit.
+This lovely painting will fly down to Port Aransas on January 20th to mingle with others for their annual whooping crane festival exhibit- the theme this year is ‘Birds.’

+Posted on